Founding – June, 1893

-The Schaffner Bank suspension, ongoing stringency in the money markets, and continuing fears and loss of confidence by the public, led to a number of small but less intensive runs on Chicago banks in the week of June 5.
+The Schaffner Bank suspension, ongoing stringency in the money markets and continuing fears and loss of confidence by the public led to a number of small but less intensive runs on Chicago banks in the week of June 5.

 On June 15, 1893, after almost two weeks of suspense and speculation, and undoubtedly with a heavy toll of sadness and heartbreak in the Schaffner and Becker families, the body of Herman Schaffner was recovered from Lake Michigan.
-The funeral took place the next day, followed by internment in Rosehill Cemetery.
+The funeral took place the next day, followed by interment in Rosehill Cemetery.

 The Insolvency of Herman Schaffner & Co.

-Within a day or so of the disappearance of Herman Schaffner, Meyer Levy, one of Chicago's most prominent attorneys and counsel for the assignee, American Trust & Savings Bank, said: "none of the depositors will lose anything."
-Lyman Gage, President of the First National Bank of Chicago, is quoted as saying "I think Herman Schaffner & Co. will pay dollar for dollar."
+Within a day or so of the disappearance of Herman Schaffner, Meyer Levy, one of Chicago's most prominent attorneys and counsel for the assignee, American Trust & Savings Bank, said: "None of the depositors will lose anything."
+Lyman Gage, President of the First National Bank of Chicago, is quoted as saying, "I think Herman Schaffner & Co. will pay dollar for dollar."
 However, as another more skeptical commentator noted, statements of this type, coming from financial leaders, were unfortunately rather routine, and were offered as a way to calm the waters, and reduce the chances of a general bank panic.

 Despite Herman Schaffner's mysterious absence, there was a broadly held view in the Chicago financial community, and among many friends of Messrs.
 Schaffner and Becker, that the problems of the Schaffner bank were temporary, that the assignment would be quickly terminated, and all liabilities of the bank would be met.
-Herman Schaffner was held in the highest esteem, throughout the Chicago and the national financial community.
+Herman Schaffner was held in the highest esteem throughout the Chicago and the national financial community.
 He was considered to be an honest and conservative financier, with a fine judgment of credit.
 As Lyman Gage said, "Mr. Schaffner is an honorable man, considered safe and conservative by all who know him."
-Schaffner's deposit banking business was considered a small part of the bank, a modest adjunct to a much larger scale commercial paper brokerage business conducted strictly on a consignment/agency business and not involving any risk as a principal or endorser.
+Schaffner's deposit banking business was considered a small part of the bank, a modest adjunct to a much larger-scale commercial paper brokerage business conducted strictly on a consignment/agency basis and not involving any risk as a principal or endorser.

 Within a few weeks, however, a more sobering view of Herman Schaffner and the condition of the Schaffner bank was emerging.
 On June 18, 1893, the assignee published its preliminary evaluation of the Bank's assets and liabilities.
 Only available publicly (as far as has been determined) in the Chicago Tribune, the text in this report is in good part unreadable in microfiche, and a copy of the actual newspaper is not available for direct viewing.
 However, the essence of the report can be ascertained.